boristsr/VirtualBikeRides/README.md

 # Virtual Bike Rides

 This is a project add a videoplayer to a mini exercise bike.
-You can read more about the project on the project page here: [INSERT URL]()
+You can read more about the project on the project page here: [Build Instructions](https://www.gdcorner.com/blog/2024/05/24/VirtualBike.html)

 This repository contains 3 main components: